cpplibv/libv/LIBV-TODO.md

 app.vm4_viewer.shader: use a fallback shader on init failure app.vm4_viewer.shader: do not notify success on first shader init, it is not needed

-libv.ui: static_component system
-libv.ui: list
-libv.ui: table layout - only the columns and/or rows have size libv.ui: not owning container views (list and/or table)

 libv.ui: local mouse position (for both button, scroll and movement), update related code in scroll_bar | or 'global' way to query local mouse position (or query component global position (account for zoom overlay))

-libv.gl: learn the meaning of multisample fixedlocation (in case of Texture2DMultisample (and why there is none for RBO)) libv.gl: learn the difference between read/write framebuffer on attachment, can even a FBO have different read/draw attachments and how does that work?
-Func in question: glFramebufferTexture*D

 component
 	libv.ui: clipping vertex shader (with on/off)